 The City of Waukesha must respond to and adapt to the ever-changing and growing senior population in our community.
 The need for health, social, educational and recreational services provided at low costs and access to these programs is vital for a healthy community.
 As health, fitness and lifestyle changes, many aging adults are participating in recreational activities at ages well past those in previous generations.
 A comprehensive senior program is primarily based at the Schuetze Recreation Center in Frame Park, a multigenerational center with an emphasis on senior activities.
 The program is successful due to the collaborative efforts of many community partners who provide senior services.
-City of Waukesha Parks, Recreation and Forestry Department (WPRF), Aging and Disability Resource Center (ADRC), Waukesha Housing Authority (Saratoga Heights & Willow Park Apartments) and ERA's of Waukesha County all work together to provide quality services to Waukesha residents 55 years and better.
+City of Waukesha Parks, Recreation and Forestry Department (WPRF), Aging and Disability Resource Center (ADRC), Waukesha Housing Authority and ERA's of Waukesha County all work together to provide quality services to Waukesha residents 60 years and better.
 The ongoing purpose of the senior services is to: 1) Expand senior's access to services related to Independent Living Issues.
 Recreation opportunities enhance active living and can help limit the onset of disease and impairment normally associated with aging.
 WPRF wellness opportunities help seniors lead independent and satisfying lives as they remain mobile, flexible and challenge themselves cognitively.
 2) Provide health, social, educational and recreational programs to meet the changing needs of seniors of all age categories.
 Recreation activities provide socialization opportunities and help keep seniors active in the community.
 Seniors who live alone are often cut off from the community mainstream, losing their purpose for being and retreating into their homes, thus increasing health risks.
 Seniors involved in recreation programs have reduced feelings of alienation and loneliness and increase intergenerational understanding.
 3) Formally track participation levels of "open or drop-in programs".
 WPRF tracks participation as one determinate of community reach.
 4) Collaborate with outreach programming at Saratoga Heights Complex.
 WPRF partners have discussed the extreme need in low income housing units.
 Saratoga's proximity to the Schuetze building affords us the opportunity to provide community outreach to seniors.
 Many of these seniors are living in isolation as identified by Housing and Urban Development staff.
 5) Continue to collaborate with ADRC and other agencies in efforts to maintain and increase informational outreach.
 WPRF Senior Activity Coordinator connects partners by traveling to each site once a month to exchange brochures and other informational literature.
-Additional Goals - 2019/20: 1) Continue to develop the History Club in cooperation with the Waukesha

-County Historical Society and Museum.
-2) Partner with the Waukesha Police Department to offer a seminar focusing on senior safety.
+Additional Goals - 2022: 1) Continue to develop the History Club in cooperation with the Waukesha County Historical Society and Museum.
+2) Partner with the Waukesha Metro and ERA's to providing an seminar on Senior Transportation.
 3) Continue program outreach at senior housing facilities to engage senior volunteers and promote WPRF Programming.
-4) Evolve our partnership with the Waukesha County Aging, Disability and Resource Center to provide a new offering on Healthy Living with Diabetes and A matter of Balance: managing concerns about falls.
-5) Continue to expand active older adult programming with a focus on health and wellness.
+4) Evolve our partnership with the Waukesha County Aging, Disability and Resource Center to provide ADRC offerings/seminars in the Schuetze Recreation Center 5) Continue to expand active older adult programming with a focus on health and wellness.
 6) Continue to increase volunteerism amongst seniors 55 and better to keep program cost low and seniors engaged.
-7) Maintain the continual goals listed above